Clan Mackenzie: Traditional origins

+Wars of Scottish Independence

 In the 14th century during the Wars of Scottish Independence the Clan Mackenzie is said to have been among the clans who fought on the side of Robert the Bruce at the Battle of Inverurie (1308) against the forces of the Clan Comyn who were rivals to the throne.
 Chief Iain Mac Coinnich is said to have led a force of five hundred Mackenzies at the Battle of Bannockburn in 1314 where the English were defeated.

-Later in the 14th century the Mackenzies are said to have become involved in battles against their powerful neighbour the Earl of Ross and his allies.
+Later in the 14th century, the Mackenzies are said to have become involved in battles against their powerful neighbour the Earl of Ross and their allies.
 This resulted in the capture and subsequent execution of chief Kenneth Mackenzie in 1346.
 Soon after this it appears that his successor as chief of the clan Mackenzie was living in an island castle in Loch Kinellan near Strathpeffer in Easter Ross and it was from this base that the clan was to advance westward once again to Kintail.